corsairmarks/assimilate_all_the_pops/mod/README.md

 Built for Stellaris version 3.6 "Orion."
 Not compatible with achievements.

 This mod overrides the seven ascension path-related ascension perks.
-It is not compatible with other mods that alter Synthetic Evolution, Synthetic Age, The Flesh is Weak, Organo-Machine Interfacing (both versions), Mind Over Matter, and Engineered Evolution.
-It is also not compatible with mods that adjust the Synthetics, Cybernetics, Psionics, or Genetics tradition categories (changes to individual tradition choices are compatible).
+It is generally not compatible with other mods that alter Synthetic Evolution, Synthetic Age, The Flesh is Weak, Organo-Machine Interfacing (both versions), Mind Over Matter, and Engineered Evolution.
+However, this mod features native support for [Planetary Diversity - Shroud Worlds](https://steamcommunity.com/sharedfiles/filedetails/?id=1960179456) and [Planetary Diversity - Unique Worlds](https://steamcommunity.com/sharedfiles/filedetails/?id=1740165239).

+This mod is also not compatible with mods that adjust the Synthetics, Cybernetics, Psionics, or Genetics tradition categories (changes to individual tradition choices are compatible).
+Note that is you are playing Origin: The Children of Unit 04 from Planetary Diversity - Unique Worlds, be sure to choose the Bio-Synthetics tradition group before selecting any of the assimilation-related tradition groups (you do not need to finish the group, just unlocking it first is sufficient).

 Also overridden are some events and other game code related to implementing assimilation: